interstate-labs/validator_quickstart/holesky/README.md

+## Interstate

+Interstate is a proposer commitment network that sits on top of Flashbots / MEV Boost.
+It next to nothing for the validator to run, adds next to no additional slash risk, and generates up to 2x additional block rewards on top of MEV-Boost.

+We are a sidecar that auctions off the transaction inclusion rights to users that seek to buy preconfirmations, and apps that seek to buy blockspace for blockspace futures.

 ## Prerequisites

 Ensure you have a running beacon client on your machine.
 Depending on the installation method, you may need to install additional dependencies.